ScriptoMax/Assignments_System_Programming/Linux_sample_module/README.md

-There are artifacts that include both driver file (written in C++) and execution test program (written in C standard 99) attached to an student assignment, specifically for the university course «System programming»
+There are artifacts that include both driver file (C++ implemented, stored in "module_to_core") and execution test program (C standard 99, in "module_test") attached to an student assignment, specifically for the university course «System programming»

 OS: Linux Ubuntu v.
 18.04
 Kernel version: 4.15
 IDE: CLion 2019.2

 1.Linux terminal commands to generate a module file (.ko), to embed it into a kernel stuff of OS and to create a device-connected file also: